peter-tackage/Jonty/README.md

 Just annotate your Java/Kotlin class with the `@Fieldable` annotation and Jonty will generate a class based upon your class name.

-There are no restrictions on private fields, or inner classes.
+There are no restrictions on class or field access modifiers.

 If the class is a child class, then the unique field names for all parent classes will also be added.

+Static fields are ignored.

 ## Download